allenhuffman/sesTelnetServer/README.md

 =======

  When configured and built, the program will monitor the Serial console and listen for incoming connections.
+If you "telnet" in, you will receive the TELNETID string, then be at a "[Telnet]Command:" prompt.
+For the demo, the only command implemented is "BYE" which will disconnect the session.

+ At the console, when "[Waiting on Connection]", typing anything will enter the "[Offline]Command:" mode.
+This will disable incoming telnet connections until you type "BYE" to return to listening for connections.
+ (This needs to be enhanced to send a message back to any incoming connection attempts saying "The system is in use.
+Please try back later."
+ I will add this in the next update.)

-At the console, typing "+++" with a pause before and after (about one second) will enter command mode.
-There only command implemented is "BYE" to disconnect an active connection or escape from command mode.
+ At any time from the console, whether in Offline mode, or with an active telnet session in progress, the Hayes-modem style escape sequence may be used.
+Typing "+++" with a pause before and after (about one second) will enter command mode and an "OK" prompt will show up.
+This could be used to interrupt a user and do special commands without them seeing them.
+ For now, the only command would be "ATO" (Attention, Originate) to go back to the active Telnet session.
+There is nothing in the example to make use of this, but eventually the sesATParser code will be part of a larger project to use the Arduino as an ethernet gateway with serial/RS232 devices.

  For a production environment, there's probably little use for this, other than having a way to enter admin mode or something if that was part of your project.

+ The example TelnetServerDemo can be used as the basis for your custom application.
+You will see it handles the printing of the command prompt and parsing the commands that come back from telnetInput().

  More to come...